DecarbNexus/useeio_sectors_disaggregation/README.md

       - Generation losses from T&D are reported under the Scope 1 of the embedded electricity sector.
       - Upstream fuel-related emissions are reported under the Scope 1 & 2 of the embedded sectors in the fuel supply chains.

+  4) Disaggregation granularity
+    - This workflow disaggregates emissions into the Scope 1 and Scope 2 components of USEEIO sectors only.
+Disaggregating into intermediate commodities within each tier (so you can see which commodity purchases inside a given supplier sector drive emissions) is planned for a future version.

 ## Beginner setup: getting R running (no prior coding experience)

 Windows (recommended simplest path):